SysKitTeam/docs-point/docs/governance-and-automation/restrictions.md

 * **Restricted Access and Restricted Content Discoverability**, if both restrictions are applied to the site
 * **No Restrictions**, if no access restrictions are applied to the site.

-By using **the Edit Restrictions action**, located on the **the Site Overview and Site Details screens**, you can update these settings for selected sites and choose whether to restrict access to content, restrict content discoverability, both, or leave a workspace without restrictions.
+By using **the Edit Restrictions action**, located on the **Site Overview and Site Details screens**, you can update these settings for selected sites and choose whether to restrict access to content, restrict content discoverability, both, or leave a workspace without restrictions.

-**Clicking the Edit Restrictions action (1)** opens the Edit Restrictions dialog where you can make your selection.
+**Clicking the Edit Restrictions action (1)** opens the Edit Restrictions dialog, where you can make your selection.

 ## Restrict access to content